D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 Since the HzPreprocess operator is present, the preprocessing in the converted model might differ from the original.
 This operator is added based on the configuration parameters in the YAML file (input_type_rt, input_type_train, norm_type, mean_value, scale_value).
 For more details, refer to the section on "norm_type configuration parameter explanation" in the PTQ principles and steps guide.
 The preprocessing node will appear in all conversion outputs.

-Ideally, the HzPreprocess node should complete the full type conversion from input_type_rt to input_type_train, but this process is done on the Horizon AI chip hardware, which is not included in the ONNX model.
+Ideally, the HzPreprocess node should complete the full type conversion from input_type_rt to input_type_train, but this process is done on the D-Robotics AI chip hardware, which is not included in the ONNX model.
 Thus, the actual input type in the ONNX model uses a middle type representing the hardware's handling of input_type_rt.
 For image models with inputs like RGB/BGR/NV12/YUV444/GRAY and dtype=uint8, apply `-128` in the preprocessing when using the `hb_session.run` interface; for featuremap models with dtype=float32, no `-128` is needed, as the input layout (NCHW/NHWC) remains the same as the original float model.

 ```python